Sean-O-99/SoftwareTechAssign/Milestone1/Software Design/Software Design Document.md

 | Flow of Events | 1.
 User selects a food item from the search results. |
 |                | 2.
 System retrieves the nutritional information for selected food item. |
 |                | 3.
 System displays detailed nutritional information. |
 | Alternate Flow | 1.
-If nutritional information is not available, the system will display a message indicating the details are not available.
+If nutritional information is not available, the system will display a message indicating the details are not available. <span style="color:red">Cut Feature</span>
 |                | 2.
 Users can return to search results to select another item. |